dominiksalvet/asus-fan-control/readme.md

 ### GUI

-Did you know that asus-fan-control has a **graphical user interface** extension?
+Did you know that AFC has a **graphical user interface** extension?
 Visit [afc-gui](https://github.com/Greifent/afc-gui) for more details.

 ## Useful Resources